Why make a will?

 If you wish to buy a template, Net Lawman offers a further six for more complicated estates for sale.
-If you use an alternative online retailer, we suggest you consider a member of our trade body APOD.

 You can also buy wills from online will writers, or solicitors.
 Make sure that you don't end up agreeing to have the same firm do your probate work in return for a cheap price.
 The future cost of probate is likely to be much higher than the firm was bidding competitively.